symfony/symfony-docs/book/security.rst

 Fortunately, Symfony's Security component follows a well-proven security model based around *authentication* and *authorization*.
-Authentication, which always happens first, is handled by a firewall whose job is to determine the identity of the user through several different methods (e.g. HTTP authentication, login form, etc).
+Authentication, which always happens first, is handled by a firewall whose job is to determine the identity of the user through several methods (e.g. HTTP authentication, login form, etc).
 In the cookbook, you'll find examples of other methods for handling authentication, including how to implement a "remember me" cookie functionality.